Aisle etiquette.....who goes first?

 Accompanied by parents

-If, like some of my couples, you like the idea of coming in with one or both parents, here are a few pictures of my lovely real weddings where they are doing just that!
+If you like the idea of coming in with one or both parents, here are a few pictures of my lovely real weddings where they are doing just that!

 GAY WEDDING